 In addition to making grants to key executives, Minerals Technologies believes that, where practical and economical, all employees should have the opportunity to participate in the future growth of the firm through equity participation.
-The Committee has therefore established a practice of making grants to all U. S.-based employees, also on a regular basis, and did so in January 1999.
+The Committee has therefore established a practice of making grants to all U.S.-based employees, also on a regular basis, and it has continued this practice in January 2002.
+The last such grant was made in January 1999 and the committee has made this grant on a similar basis; i.e. one share per a specified level of 2001 earnings.
+This grant used approximately 258,000 shares.